 Each time we assess our aims and plan future activities we have to check we are doing it properly.
 We check this by referring to the guidance within the Charity Commissions General Guidance booklet.

 Structure, Governance & Management

-THE ANNUAL GENERAL MEETING TO REVIEW ACTIVITIES IN 2015-2016 TAKES PLACE AT THE COMMUNITY CORNER AT 1800 ON TUESDAY 26TH SEPTEMBER 2017.
+THE ANNUAL GENERAL MEETING TO REVIEW ACTIVITIES FROM 2017-18 TOOK PLACE IN SEPTEMBER 2018